Weston Playhouse names new managing director

 "Hiring Lesley Koenig, with her years of non-profit arts management experience, is a key step as Weston expands from a core of summer productions to a series of year-round pro grams," commented Anthony C. Wood, chair of the theatre's Board of Directors.
 "Lesley brings the enthusiasm, management acumen and business savvy the board seeks to make our vision for Weston's future a reality.
 It is a testimony to the excellence of the company's artistic leadership that someone with Lesley's national reputation and compelling list of accomplishments has decided to tie her future to ours."

 With more than 12 years of experience managing performing arts organizations and a 20-year career as an opera director, Koenig blends business skills with an intimate understanding of both production and the culture of performing arts organizations.
 Engaged as a stage director at the Metropolitan Opera at age 23, she took a sabbatical from an international directing career to earn an MA and MBA from Stanford and to redirect her energies toward management.
+She served as general manager of San Francisco Ballet, director of production at the Met, and general director of Opera Boston before joining Arts Consulting Group as a senior consultant.
+She continues to direct an opera production a year.

 "When we chose Lesley to be our interim managing director, we had no idea that she would prove to be a candidate for the permanent position," noted Weston's Producing Artistic Director Steve Stettler.